This Is the Life (Hannah Montana song)

-"This Is the Life" is a pop song by American recording artist and actress Miley Cyrus.
-She is performing as Hannah Montana – the alter ego of Miley Stewart, a character she plays on the Disney Channel television series Hannah Montana.
-The song was written by Matthew Gerrard, Robbie Nevil, and Jay Landers and produced by Gerrard.
+"This Is the Life" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack of the Disney Channel series Hannah Montana.
+The song was written by Jeannie Lurie and Shari Short and produced by Marco Marinangeli.
 In the United States, the song peaked at number eighty-three on the Billboard Hot 100 and within the top seventy on the Pop 100.
 Its appearance on the Billboard Hot 100 made Cyrus the first act to have seven songs appear on the chart in the same week.
 A music video for "This Is the Life" was released, taken from footage of a concert performance.

 Background and composition

-"This Is The Life" was composed by Matthew Gerrard with the aid of Robbie Nevil and Jay Landers.
-Gerrard co-wrote a total of six songs on Hannah Montana while Nevil co-wrote four and Landers two.
+"This Is the Life" was composed by Jeannie Lurie and Shari Short.
 A karaoke version appears on Disney's Karaoke Series: Hannah Montana (2007), while a remixed version appears on Hits Remixed (2008).
 The song first premiered on Radio Disney on 2006 in order to promote the series.

-"This Is The Life" is pop song with a length of three minutes and fifteen seconds.
+"This Is the Life" is pop song with a length of three minutes and fifteen seconds.
 The song incorporates various teen pop styles within its music, according to Allmusic.
 The song is set in common time and has a moderate tempo of 120 beats per minute.
 It is written in the key of E major and Cyrus' vocals span two octaves, from B_{3} to C♯_{5}.
-"This Is The Life" follows the chord progression of E-A. Chris William of Entertainment Weekly perceived the lyrics of "This Is The Life" pertained to individualism, noting the lines "I'm individual / I'm not like anyone".
+"This Is the Life" follows the chord progression of E-A. Chris William of Entertainment Weekly perceived the lyrics of "This Is the Life" pertained to individualism, noting the lines "I'm individual / I'm not like anyone".

+Cyrus has stated on multiple occasions that the song is her personal favorite from the Hannah Montana series.
+In a 2026 YouTube segment filmed for Variety, Cyrus also explained that the song was the first she recorded for the show as her alter-ego.

 Reception

 Critical reception

-Chris William of Entertainment Weekly described "This Is The Life"'s style as a simultaneous mimic of the styles of Avril Lavigne, Ashlee Simpson, and Britney Spears, which he felt contracted its lyrical theme.
+Chris William of Entertainment Weekly described "This Is the Life"'s style as a simultaneous mimic of the styles of Avril Lavigne, Ashlee Simpson, and Britney Spears, which he felt contracted its lyrical theme.